datopian/ckanext-translate-/README.md

 # ckanext-translate
-This extension provides an REST API that translates the requested words into the given languages.
-It uses [IBM Watson Language Translator](https://www.ibm.com/cloud/watson-language-translator) APIs on backend for translation.
+This extension provides an REST API that translates the provided text into the given languages.
+At the moment, it uses [IBM Watson Language Translator](https://www.ibm.com/cloud/watson-language-translator) APIs on backend for translation.
+In the future, other third-part services can be integrated.

 ## Installation